Knowing Breast cancer

 Surgery to excise the cancer from the breast can be performed either as breast-conserving surgery or mastectomy.
 In breast-conserving surgery, the surgeon aims to excise the cancer with a rim of normal tissue (wide excision) preserving the rest of the breast.
-Since most breast cancers are diagnosed at early stages, this option is mostly available to newly diagnosed breast cancers.
-Using plastic surgical techniques to excise the tissue and reshape breast, oncoplastic surgeons can now excise even larger tumours with satisfactory cosmetic outcomes in suitable cases.
+Using plastic surgical techniques to excise the cancer and reshape the breast, oncoplastic surgeons can now excise even large tumours with satisfactory cosmetic outcomes in suitable cases.
 In cases that are not suitable for breast-conserving surgery, mastectomy (removal of the entire breast) may become necessary.
 In established specialist breast cancer care, majority of mastectomy can be followed by appropriate reconstruction.

 Surgery of the axilla

 Surgery of the axilla is necessary because it is vital to know if the cancer has spread to the lymph node in the axilla or not.
-Most of the early-stage breast cancers will not spread to the lymph node, and hence, a biopsy of the lymph node (sentinel lymph node biopsy) performed at the time of breast surgery is all that is necessary.
-However, in cases where cancer has spread to the lymph node, excision of a defined set of lymph nodes from the axilla will become necessary in some cases (axillary dissection).
+Most of the early-stage breast cancers will not have spread to the lymph node at the time of diagnosis, and hence, a biopsy of the lymph node (sentinel lymph node biopsy) performed at the time of breast surgery is all that is necessary.
+However, in cases where cancer has spread to the lymph node, excision of a defined set of lymph nodes from the axilla may become necessary (axillary dissection).

-Radiotherapy is an integral part of breast cancer treatment, especially so if treated by breast-conserving surgery.
+Radiotherapy is integral part of the breast cancer treatment, especially so if treated by breast-conserving surgery.
 Radiotherapy aims to destroy cancer cells in the radiated area.
-Radiotherapy may be performed in the breast or chest wall, in the armpit area, and/or in the neck depending on the extent and aggressiveness of the cancer.
+Radiotherapy of the breast or chest wall, the armpit area, and/or the neck are done depending on the extent and aggressiveness of the cancer.
 Radiotherapy is performed over 3 to 5 weeks.
 Radiotherapy is usually well tolerated; however, some adverse reactions are possible.
-Radiation oncology specialist will be in charge of radiation treatment and will guide patient through this treatment and treat any side effects that may occur.
+Radiation oncology specialist will be in charge of radiation treatment, will guide patient through this treatment and treat any side effects that may occur.

 Majority of breast cancers are treated by surgery first followed by systemic therapy and radiotherapy.
 In selected cases, systemic therapy is given first before the surgery.
-This is called neoadjuvant therapy.
-This is a decision that is taken by the treating team and will need close interaction between the surgeon radiation oncologist and medical oncologist.
-Neoadjuvant therapy offers a number of advantages, most important of which is the increased chance of breast-conserving surgery.
+This is called neoadjuvant therapy which needs close interaction between the surgeon, the radiation oncologist and the medical oncologist.
+Neoadjuvant therapy offers a number of advantages, one of which is the increased chance of breast-conserving surgery.